This French chicken liver parfait is packed full of flavours including thyme, brandy and allspice.

 If you find that you have some left over that won't easily go through the sieve then discard.

 I've used 4 spring clip pots but you can use any container you like.
-If you want to serve this in slices line a container like a loaf tin with cling film and don't add the clarified butter.
+If you want to serve this in slices line a container, such as a loaf tin with cling film and don't add the clarified butter.

 How to make clarified butter